toss/es-git/docs/reference/classes/Repository.md

 > **commit**(`tree`, `message`, `options`?): `string`

-Create new commit in the repository
+Create new commit in the repository.

 If the `updateRef` is not `null`, name of the reference that will be updated to point to this commit.
 If the reference is not direct, it will